-Your payments are appreciated particularly in the areas that are voluntary.
-The income generated by these payments provide additional resources, extra specialist teachers over and above what the government provides, state of the art learning environments and ICT equipment.
+These payments are appreciated particularly in the areas that are voluntary.
+The income generated by these payments provide additional resources and extra specialist teachers over and above what the government provides.
+They also enable us to offer lower class sizes and state of the art learning environments including ICT equipment.

-In the next newsletter we will provide detailed information on the payments we will request of you this year just in case you have overlooked them and not yet made payment.
+In the next newsletter we will provide detailed information on the payments we will request of you this year just in case you have overlooked them and not yet actioned.
 At this time of the year there is always a lot of media hype on how education is ‘free’.
-While this may be ideal, in reality to offer the resources we do at ANI (such as extra teachers, higher quality resources, ICT equipment) we could not provide this without your donations.
+While this may be ideal, in reality to offer the resources we do at ANI (such as lower class sizes, extra specialist teachers, higher quality resources, ICT equipment, modern learning environments) we could not provide this without your donations.
 We appreciate your support and encourage you to make payment as soon as convenient.
 Many thanks.

 Mobile Phones and Electronic Devices

-Students are welcome to bring their mobile phone to school.
-Teachers will have a lockable cupboard in their classroom if students choose to have them locked away during the day.
+Students are permitted to bring their mobile phone to school.
+Teachers have a lockable cupboard in their classroom if students choose to have them locked away during the day.
 If student’s use their phone inappropriately they will have a four week ban imposed.
-We accept that mobile phones are an important learning resource and a big part of the emerging adolescent’s life in addition to helping parents check on their son/daughters whereabouts and safety.
-However the school cannot accept responsibility for damage or theft so please no expensive mobile phones at school.
+We accept that mobile phones are an important learning resource and big part of the emerging adolescent’s life in addition to helping parents check on their son/daughters whereabouts and safety.
+The school however cannot accept responsibility for damage or theft so please no expensive mobile phones at school.

-Each student who comes to ANI completes an ICT Agreement and this form allows them to bring their own device (any device).
-It is very important that parents and students read these forms before they sign them and also be aware that by signing the forms, you do NOT have to bring in an electronic device.
+Each student who comes to ANI must complete an ICT Agreement which allows them to use school ICT equipment or bring their own device (any device).
+It is very important that parents and students read these forms before they sign them and be aware that by signing the forms this does not mean you have to bring in your own electronic device.
 Basically the forms state common sense responsibilities and conduct for students using devices at ANI.
-We also recommend that parents check their insurance policies as the school can not accept any liability for the loss or damage of any device brought to school.
+We also recommend that parents check their insurance policies as the school cannot accept any liability for the loss or damage of any device brought to school.

 A range of yummy snacks and healthy food can be purchased from the tuckshop during breaks.
 We also offer a convenient online pre-ordering service for tuckshop lunches.
 To find out more visit http://www.ezlunch.co.nz